rstyczynski/CacheApp/README.md

 Exemplary Coherence Cache App for WebLogic 12.2.1 with Coherence Spring integration.

 This code demonstrates use of Coherence GAR by Web client both running on multiple nodes of WebLogic 12.2.1 together with Coherence spring integration.
 Spring integration is a new approach shipped with Coherence 12c, and replaces old style CacheAwareCacheFactory.
-Note that WebLogic 12.2.1 introduced changes in class loading (https://docs.oracle.com/middleware/1221/wls/NOTES/whatsnew.htm#NOTES550), what is visible in both change of the behaviour and unexpected side effects.
+Note that WebLogic 12.2.1 introduced changes in class loading (https://docs.oracle.com/middleware/1221/wls/NOTES/whatsnew.htm#NOTES550), what is visible in both change of the behavior and unexpected side effects.

-New spring integrarion model is described here: http://coherence.java.net/coherence-spring/1.0.0/index.html Note that it changes both XML syngtax, and XML header where Coherence Namespaces are used in XML schema to automatically load required schema handlers.
+New spring integration model is described here: http://coherence.java.net/coherence-spring/1.0.0/index.html Note that it changes both XML syntax, and XML header where Coherence Namespaces are used in XML schema to automatically load required schema handlers.
 Project is currently finalizing support for WebLogic 12.2.1.
 Home page of new version is available here: http://coherence.java.net/coherence-spring/2.0.0-SNAPSHOT/

 # Exemplary application

-Exemplary appication is build with use of minimal lines of code, however consist of sevar modules, simulating real life enterprise class application.
+Exemplary application is build with use of minimal lines of code, however consist of several modules, simulating real life enterprise class application.

-The application consisft of:
+The application consist of:
-1. configurartion files
+1. configuration files
 2. data model
-3. cache service w/o Spring integrarion
+3. cache service w/o Spring integration
-4. cache service with Spring integrarion
+4. cache service with Spring integration
 5. web client

 Each of them is a separated module.
 In this example, each module is build as a separated physical set of files controlled by Maven.
-Note that cahce service is prepared in two modes: with Spring integrartion, and without.
+Note that cache service is prepared in two modes: with Spring integration, and without.

 # Build exemplary application